Accessibility statement for staywell.rochdale.gov.uk

 Disproportionate burden

 We've assessed the cost of fixing the following issues.
-We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
+We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.- There are no issues that are currently being listed as being assessed as a disproportionate burden within the meaning of the accessibility regulations.

 Content that's not within the scope of the accessibility regulations